boredlemon/CoffeeOS/README.md

 - BMP file support :(

+## Running CoffeeOS Guide

-## Build
+#### Build

-You can build COFFEEOS using Vagrant Dev Environment or on your local machine.
+You can build COFFEEOS using makefile.

-### Build using Vagrant
+#### Build using Vagrant

-Vagrantfile already contains all dependencies needed to build COFFEEOS.
-To use Vagrant as development environment following dependencies must be installed on your host machine:
+Vagrantfile already contains all dependencies needed to build and configure COFFEEOS.
+(Huge warning - do NOT delete any of the makefiles of vagrant files or the build will NOT WORK!)

+To use Vagrant as development environment

+#### Required Dependencies for CoffeeOS

 * VirtualBox
+* gcc cross compiler
+* nasm
+* mtools
 * Vagrant
+* Make
+* Vagrant
 * QEMU (for MacOS use brew: `brew install qemu`)

-Run following:
+Run these commands:
 ```
 vagrant up
 vagrant ssh